 - avoid using recreational drugs

-- get regularly tested and treated for sexually transmitted infections if you’re in a high risk sexual group
+- get regularly tested and treated for sexually transmitted infections

-Taking preventive measures can help prolong and improve your quality of life.
+Taking preventive measures can help prolong and improve one’s quality of life.
 Talk to your doctor if you have concerns about an HIV/HCV infection.
 Early treatment of acute hepatitis C is associated with improved response rates.
 While having an HIV/HCV coinfection requires more attention, it’s a survivable condition.